Kalinga Ethnoarchaeological Project: Determining relationships between pottery and household kinship

 The Kalinga Ethnoarchaeological Project was a comparative study proposed by William Longacre to verify whether or not the social relations (kinship systems) observed at his Carter Ranch Pueblo study were applicable to all pottery making societies or just Carter Ranch itself.

 Methods of Longacre's research included: mapping the pottery-making villages in Dangtalan and Dalupa, determining relationships among different households, and identifying stylistic changes in pottery between pottery makers who knew one another vs. pottery makers who did not know each other.
 The exchange of pottery in the Kalinga community led to a dominance of kinship in the primary social order.
 The pottery is exchanged via kinship channels, modeling the Kalinga's social relationships.
 Therefore, this means that the Kalinga's pottery exchange used social relationships in order to frame their economy.

 In his dissertation, “Aspects of Exchange in a Kalinga society, Northern Luzon”, Michiko Takaki focused on the Kalinga Ethnoarchaeological Project, specifically how “a particular agricultural people [the Kalinga] make their living and regulate their social relations”.
-Takaki's field work with the Kalinga as part of the Ethnoarchaeological project took place from 1964–1968.
+Takaki's field work with the Kalinga as part of the Ethnoarchaeological project took place from 1964 to 1968.
 He found that social relations among the Kalinga were one of the main ways that made it possible for pottery to be part of their economic process.

 The ranking of goods one receives in the Kalinga community parallel to the relationship they have to the member they are receiving from.
 Receiving goods based on kinship relationships is optional once a fifth degree of genealogical distance is reached.
 Longacre's study led to the term "ceramic sociology".